liam2/liam2/doc/usersguide/source/model.rst

 is global in a run of the model.
 Every process defined in that entity can use and change the value.

-LIAM 2 handles three types of fields:
+LIAM2 handles three types of fields:

 - bool: boolean (True or False)
 - int: integer